Links

 As a linguist, she looks forward to contributing to the study of Chinese language and culture in the US, EU, and beyond.
 By doing so, her research focuses on facilitating Chinese language and culture instruction by accelerating the exchange of quality scholarship, expertise, and teaching materials.

-In summary, Dr. Shi’s research interests lie in Chinese as a second language pedagogy, Chinese construction grammar, metaphor and cognitive linguistics, gender and language, gender socialization, and digital media-based language.
+In summary, Dr. Shi’s research interests lie in Chinese as a second language pedagogy; Chinese construction grammar; cognitive linguistics (esp. metaphor), gender and language; gender socialization; digital media and language.
 She adopts corpus-based and quantitative approaches to language research.

-Her language areas include Mandarin Chinese, Korean, and English.
+Her research language areas include Mandarin Chinese, Korean, and English.